vilvaathibanpb/graphql-codegen-vscode/README.md

 ## Features

-This VS code extension is built on top of graphql-codegen and hence inherits almost all the features of graphql-codegen.
+This VS code extension is built on top of the graphql-codegen and hence inherits almost all the features of graphql-codegen.

 Few key features are: